A big welcome from the Eastern Shore Players.

 Want to Act?
 New members and helpers are always welcome.
 Contact us through this website to ask about our next meeting.

-In it's latest 'home grown' production, "Let's Not Talk About It" Eastern Shore Players takes on the challenge of trying to find a way, with humour, to look at the potential Marine Protected Area and similar initiatives proposed for the Eastern Shore.
+In it's latest 'home grown' production, "Let's [Not] Talk About It" (written by Gordon Hammond) the Eastern Shore Players take on the challenge of trying to find a way, with humour, to look at the potential Marine Protected Area and similar initiatives proposed for the Eastern Shore.
 As one of the lead characters in the play observes "If you don't talk about it no one can listen".

 7pm on 21st September and 2pm on 22nd September at Sheet Harbour Lions.